 B.S. from Bradley University

 Dr. Steinwedel’s areas of research include family caregiving for patients with dementias and cancer, as well as psychosocial aspects of oncology care.
 She has expertise in qualitative narrative and mixed-methods research design and data analysis.
 She has received several research awards, including one from the Academy of Medical-Surgical Nurses, and has presented her research both nationally and internationally.
-She has served as a reviewer for a number of textbooks.
+She has served as a reviewer for a number of textbooks and journals.